-People responsible for anti-Semitic often argue that Jews are secretly pulling the strings of the global economy, as Miller did before his attack.
+People responsible for anti-Semitic violence often argue that Jews are secretly pulling the strings of the global economy.
 As a consequence, there's a longstanding theory that anti-Semitism rises when the economy plummets, leading more people to blame the Jews.
 The 19th century German Marxist August Bebel memorably called this "the socialism of fools."
-It fuels both anti-Semitic attacks and, perhaps more dangerously, anti-Semitic political movements.
+It fuels both anti-Semitic attacks and, equally ominously, anti-Semitic political movements.

 Indeed, Europe's economic maladies appear to be coinciding with a rise of anti-Semitic political groups.
-Greece's Golden Dawn, a neo-Nazi party, won 18 seats in Greece's parliament after its financial crisis and appears to be gaining support.
-Hungary's Jobbik, another anti-Semitic hard-right party, won 20 percent of the vote in an April election.
+Greece's Golden Dawn, a neo-Nazi party, won 18 seats in Greece's parliament after its financial crisis.
+Hungary's Jobbik, another anti-Semitic hard-right party, won 20 percent of the vote in an election last April.

 Anti-Semitism isn't going away, but it's nowhere near as powerful as it once was

 The clear increase in attacks against Jews worldwide suggests that anti-Semitism is not on the outs.
 While it's often assumed that anti-Semitic hate was discredited by the Holocaust, the evidence clearly suggests that's not the case.
-For reasons that aren't quite clear, anti-Semitism has made a comeback — particularly in the past decade.
-And the results, as we saw in Kansas City, can be horrifying.
+Anti-Semitism has made a comeback, particularly in the past decade.
+And the results, as we saw in Paris and Copenhagen, can be horrifying.

-That being said, there's no reason to believe Kansas City marks the beginning of a new era of anti-Jewish persecution.
+That being said, we're a long way from a new era of anti-Jewish persecution.
 According to Ohio State's Brustein, "The underlying roots and motivators [of anti-Semitism] have been eliminated or declined."
 Mainstream Christian doctrine is no longer anti-Semitic, fewer people believe anti-Semitic conspiracy theories, and Nazi-style racial hatred is no longer in power.

-So, given the decline in the classical sources of anti-Semitism, Brustein doesn't "see what happened in the Overland Park area as the beginnings of something bigger."
+So, given the decline in the classical sources of anti-Semitism, Brustein doesn't "see what happened in the Overland Park area [a shooting that killed three at a Kansas City Jewish community center and retirement home in April 2014] as the beginnings of something bigger."

-"It's always important to be vigiliant," he says, "but let's keep the right perspective on all of this."
+"It's always important to be vigilant," he says, "but let's keep the right perspective on all of this."